tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ### UF2

+> [!CAUTION]
-Whilst this is supported, I have tried it without success!
+> Whilst this method *should* work, I haven't have any success!
 I want to make this project accessible to those without a J-Link, so I will dedicate time to it.

 First, connect the board via USB to your computer.
 Next, double click the Reset button.
 A new USB drive should appear.